jdmclatcher/fbla-computer-game-2018-2019/README.md

 ## Instructions for Opening/Playing the Game

-Download the project and the playable game will be located in the folder titled "MINIGAMEMANIA_JOHNSCREEK".
-Click on the ".exe" inside that folder to run and play the game.
+Download the project and simply double-click on the shortcut called "FBLA Mini Game Mania" to play the game.
+All of the source code and other project files are located inside the main folder ("GEORGIA_JOHNSCREEK") in a sub-folder called "FBLA Simulation and Programming 2018-2019"

 ## How To Play